How to Use Anki: Step-by-Step Beginner Guide (2025)

 - Audio fields for language (TTS or native recordings)

-Sample 7-Day Ramp Plan
+Sample 7-Day Anki Beginner Plan

 Day | Action | New Cards | Notes |